 Antarctic and Alpine Environments

-The School of Environment undertakes scientific research in Antarctica through The Southern Ocean Persistent Organic Pollutants Program, led by Associate Professor Susan Bengtson Nash.
+The School of Environment and Science undertakes scientific research in Antarctica through The Southern Ocean Persistent Organic Pollutants Program, led by Associate Professor Susan Bengtson Nash.
 Our research activities aim to understand the nature and behaviour of organic pollutants in this environment, and the effects upon polar biota (e.g. whales) and ecosystems.
 Professor Catherine Pickering leads ongoing long-term research and monitoring in the Australian Alps to assess the impacts of climate change and recreational use on sensitive plant communities.

 The interaction between the natural and built environments is mediated by a number of key social institutions: the economy shapes how the natural environment is used as a resource and waste disposal system; the community organises itself into groups in response to the issues that emerge; and, governments use an array of agencies, policies and plans to regulate behaviour.
 Our research explores the underlying economic, social, cultural and political dimensions of interactions between society and natural environments.
 The overall aim is to analyse issues, then propose effective, efficient and appropriate responses.
 Learn more at: